cfsworkload/mobileTelco/README.md

 The list contains the image name, date of creation and ID.

 ### startserver.sh – Running the image on an IBM Container
 The startserver.sh script is used to run the Mobilefirst Server image on an IBM Container.
-It also Binds your image to the public IP you configured in the SERVER_IP property.
+It also binds your image to the public IP you configured in the SERVER_IP property.

   `./startserver.sh args/startserver.properties`

 Once the container has started, follow the steps below to add the app and adapters.

-1. Launch the MobileFirst Console by loading the following URL: http://<server_ip>:9080/worklightconsole (it may take a few moments).
+1. Launch the MobileFirst Console by loading the following URL: http://<server_ip>:9080/worklightconsole.
+This may take a few minutes.
 The default login/password combination is admin/admin.
-2. Upload the .wlapp and .adapter files by clicking on the **Add new app or adapter** button and selecting the files from your TelcoReadyAppMFP/bin directory.
+2. Upload the .wlapp and .adapter files by clicking **Add new app or adapter** and selecting the files from your TelcoReadyAppMFP/bin directory.
 3. Update the application’s worklight.plist (for iOS) and/or wlclient.properties (for Android, Windows Universal, Windows Phone) with the protocol, host and port values of the IBM Container.
 4. You can now run your application to verify that it successfully connects to the MobileFirst Server, running on IBM Containers.

-## Install App on Android Devices
+## Install the App on Android Devices

 Compile and Run the android project on an Android emulator or Android device to see the app in action.
 1. Start Android Studio.
-2. Click the Quick Start option, “Open an existing Android Studio project”.
+2. Click the Quick Start option, **Open an existing Android Studio project**.
-3. Navigate to the cloned repository folder, IBM-Ready-App-for-Telecommunications, and select the TelcoReadyAppAndroid folder.
-Then click the Choose button.
+3. Navigate to the cloned repository folder, **IBM-Ready-App-for-Telecommunications**, and select the **TelcoReadyAppAndroid** folder.
+Then click **Choose**.
-4. Once the new project is done loading into Android Studio, you can click the Run button at the top to compile and run the app on an Android device connected to your computer.
+4. Once the new project is done loading into Android Studio, click the **Run** at the top to compile and run the app on an Android device connected to your computer.

 Note: If you are new to Android development, you may need to go into your device settings and enable USB debugging for your computer to recognize the device.
 Also, when using Android Studio, if you use the emulator instead of an Android device, no other Virtual Machines can be running, including the Docker daemon.